globaleaks/whistleblowing-software/documentation/user/Whistleblower.rst

 File a New Report
 -----------------
-A new report can be filed by accessing the homepage of the platform and clicking the ``Blow the Whistle`` button.
+A new report can be filed by accessing the homepage of the platform and clicking the ``File a report`` button.

 .. image:: ../images/whistleblower/home.png